Heights of presidents and presidential candidates of the United States

-A record of the heights of the presidents of the United States and presidential candidates is useful for evaluating what role, if any, height plays in presidential elections.
+A record of the heights of the presidents and presidential candidates of the United States is useful for evaluating what role, if any, height plays in presidential elections in the United States.
 Some observers have noted that the taller of the two major-party candidates tends to prevail, and argue this is due to the public's preference for taller candidates.

 The tallest U.S. president was Abraham Lincoln at 6 ft 4 in, while the shortest was James Madison at 5 ft 4 in.